rrohm/fx-actions/README.md

 ```
 Note: you do not need to declare any handler methods in the FXML!
 Action logic should be
 encapsulated, and not tied to a controller class.
 Also, action logic is a part of the
-controller tie, not a part of the UI.
+controller tier, not a part of the UI.
 So, the controller would need only fields for
 referencing the button and the menu item.

 Next, you put your logic in action classes.
 Actions should be executed asynchronously,